ok3dotdev/fidio-updated/documentation.md

 Title: test stream tokyo yeah! | Author: 1tbsp

 ## Terms and Conditions
-# You can save your terms and conditions under public/doc/internal as js files with a default export and then pull this in your custom modules
+# You can save your terms and conditions under public/doc/internal as js files with a default export and then pull this in your custom modules.
+See what an example privacy.js file under /public/doc/internal/ would contain
 export default `OUR PRIVACY POLICY...`